pkarwat/trade-service/README.md

 20160101,Missing Product Name,EUR,35.34

 # Ideas
+## Architecture
+Based on my experience, current solution is similar to ports and adapters approach.
+Second solution I was thinking about is to use secondary ports (infrastructure folders in domain level) as a separate modules.

+Files structure:
+com.example.tradeservice.domain

+#### user-interface package / ui package
+- primary port, entry into my application / domain

+#### infrastructure package
+- secondary port, 3rd party systems

+## Documentation
+- C4, plantUml docs

+## Naming convention
-- after analysis, I would name that service: tradeEnricher / tradeEnrichmentService
+After analysis, I would name that service: tradeEnricher / tradeEnrichmentService

+## Other
+To get to know domain better and document flow, I would do an Event Storming session.

+TODO
+- TimeService as a separate bean to manipulate time in tests
 - public / package scope approach
-- infrastructure / ui ~ similar to ports/adapters
-- C4, plantUml docs
-- Event Storming
+- application-test.yaml

+Resolved [org.springframework.web.multipart.support.MissingServletRequestPartException: Required part 'file' is not present.]

+curl -F 'file=@trade.csv' --request POST http://localhost:8080/api/v1/enrich